Visiting The Meath For The First Time

 Now settled in at The Meath, Angela is pleased that James is his usual inquisitive, sociable and fun-loving self.
 He enjoys a variety of Skills Centre sessions and especially likes the gym and being a member of The Meath Choir.
 Angela recalled

-“When we were waiting for a place at The Meath, James and our family were invited to a summer drinks party on the front lawn, The Meath Choir performed and James was drawn to them, he joined in with singing and signing.
+“When we were waiting for a place at The Meath, James and our family were invited to a summer drinks party on the front lawn.
+The Meath Choir performed and James was drawn to them.
+He joined in with singing and signing!
 He loves singing and I could tell he wanted to be a part of it all.”

 From Surviving to Thriving